mui/material-ui/docs/src/pages/guides/migration-v0x/migration-v0x-ru.md

 ### Woah - the API is way different!
 Does that mean 1.0 is completely different, I’ll have to learn the basics all over again, and migrating will be practically impossible?

 I’m glad you asked!
 The answer is no. The core concepts haven’t changed.
-You will notice that the API provides more flexibility, but this has a cost.
-We have been making lower-level components, abstracting less complexity.
+You will notice that the API provides more flexibility, but this has a cost – lower-level components that abstract less complexity.

 ### What motivated such a large change?